-The North Tahoe Public Utility District (NTPUD) submits the following public comments to the California Air Resources Board (CARB) in response to the recent 15-Day Language on Public Fleet Requirements (15-Day Rule).
-The NTPUD is a Special District in California that provides sewer, water, and recreation services to residents, businesses and visitors of the North Shore of Lake Tahoe while supporting community safety and emergency response.
+The Truckee Donner Public Utility District (TDPUD) submits the following public comments to the California Air Resources Board (CARB) in response to the recent 15-Day Language on Public Fleet Requirements (15-Day Rule).
+The TDPUD is a not-for-profit, community-owned and locally-governed public utility that provides essential water and electric services while supporting community safety and emergency response.
 While we appreciate some recent changes to the 15-Day Rule, in particular regarding the rules for snow removal equipment, we remain deeply concerned about the current 15-Day Rule's potential negative impacts on critical infrastructure and our ability to support public safety and emergency response for our community.

-NTPUD's Fleet of Specialty Trucks Must Be Able to Do Essential Work in the Field:
+TDPUD's Fleet of Specialty Trucks Must Be Able to Do Essential Work in the Field:

-The sewer and water utility concerns about the Advanced Clean Fleets (ACF) for public fleets are not new and are well documented and coordinated through the California Municipal Utilities Association (CMUA), Northern California Power Agency (NCPA), Association of California Water Agencies (ACWA), Southern California Public Power Authority (SCPPA), and others.
-We support the comments they are submitting on the 15-Day Rule, which include:
+The public electric and water utility concerns about the ACF for public fleets are not new and are well-documented and coordinated through the California Municipal Utilities Association (CMUA), Northern California Power Agency (NCPA), Association of California Water Agencies (ACWA), Southern California Public Power Authority (SCPPA), and others.
+We support the comments they are submitting on the 15-Day Rule which include:

-- The 13th model year restriction must be removed. - The justification for daily usage of a fleet vehicle must account for all uses, including responding to major disruptions in services. - The non-repairable vehicle exemption needs refinement to capture all non-repairable vehicle instances. - Clarification is needed on assigning responsibilities for customer ZEV Infrastructure Delay extension requests.
+- The 13th model year restriction must be removed; - The justification for daily usage of a fleet vehicle must account for all uses, including responding to major disruptions in services; - The non-repairable vehicle exemption needs refinement to capture all non-repairable vehicle instances; - Clarification needed on assignment of responsibilities for customer ZEV Infrastructure Delay extension requests; - ZEV purchase exemption requires modifications; and - Request for immediate opening of implementation rulemaking.